Codex Skills and /skills: Built-in, Custom, and Team-Shared (2026 Guide)

 Connect external systemsMCPBrowser, database, GitHub, internal APIs.

-Discover available skills/skillsBrowse and select visible skills.
+Find available skills/skillsBrowse and select what is loaded.

-What a skill looks like
+What a skill looks like on disk

 SKILL.md